ddmitov/epigraphista/README.md

 ## Translations

 Bulgarian and English translations are available.
-Bulgarian translation is currently the default one.
+Bulgarian translation is the default one.

 To use the English translation open ```resources/app/index.html``` and change:

 ```html